pane2004/drivetestfinder/README.md

 python main.py
 ```
 8. If everything was done currently, a new browser window should be open.
 Let it run in the background and do not touch it.

+Note: The script is dependent on the UC module to pass the Cloudflare captcha.
+Should the module or captcha be updated, it may not work.

 # Disclaimer
 1. The provided code herein is intended strictly for academic and research-related purposes.
 The user is responsible for complying with this usage policy.